-Prerequisite(s): Must have a grade of C or higher in EPD135.
+Prerequisite(s): Must have passed EPD199.
 A study of various methods of system coordination, knowledge of oil circuit reclosures, sectionalizing, and the application of fuses where students will learn to install and operate single-phase and three-phase pole mount reclosures, substation fuses and reclosures, and gang operated air-break and load-break switches.
 The course also provides review of proper grounding techniques on various OCR's, sectionalizers and gang-mounted switches.